 Various National Occupational Standards (NOS) were produced by Skills Effect, such as Fundraising, Managing Volunteers, Campaigning, Trustee/Management Committee, Community Development, Drugs and Alcohol National Occupational Standards.
-Try searching for them on the NOS section of the UK Commission for Employment and Skills.
+Try searching for them on the UK Standards website.

 Courses run by/for voluntary organisations may be able to be accredited (rated for educational awards, such as NVQ levels) by various bodies.
 One of the most obvious is a local contact of the National Open College Network.
 Some examples and more detail may be on the Professional Development page.

 Campaign For Learning runs Learning at Work Day, and has various promotional info as well as pages like ‘What kind of learner are you?’.

 LearnDirect provides learning and careers information service and ‘courses using computers and the internet to provide learning at a time and place to suit the learner – home, workplace or at one of the national network of learning centres.’

 In Scotland, check out Skills Development Scotland, skills, training and funding advice.

 - Choosing and briefing a management consultant or trainer from voluntary sector specialists in the Management Development Network.

 - MyTrainingResources publishing training materials especially for the voluntary and community sectors, part of training provider Sahara Consultancy.

 - National Extension College (NEC) has various training materials of relevance, for example:

 – The Playcare Pack, to which they have added four Level 3 S/NVQ units with titles including ‘Manage information for action’ and ‘Support the efficient use of resources’.